How to Respond When Your Parenting Style Is Being Criticized

 Just remember that if you ask for advice, you should be ready to hear it.

 Is The Advice Well Meaning?

 sometimes when people dole out advice, it could feel like judgement even though they don’t really want it to feel that way.
-Well meaning advice can fly under the radar as judgement and this can trigger some anger towards that person.
+Well-meaning advice can fly under the radar as judgement and this can trigger some anger towards that person.

 Try to stay calm and think about the fact that the advice may have been meant well, but it didn’t exactly come out that way.

-Are You Fully Understand What They Said?
+Are You Fully Understanding What They Said?

 It is easy to read between the lines when someone provides parenting advice.
 It can sound like criticism when in reality it’s just a comment or an innocent question.
-If you think you may be misunderstanding their statement as judgement, ask some questions about it and see if you can find out more about their intention.
+If you think you could be misunderstanding their statement as judgement, ask some questions about it and see if you can find out more about their intention.